Al-Mahdi: Coinage policy

-Succession
+Death and succession

+Al-Mahdi died under suspicious circumstances in August 785 AD (169 AH) in Masabadhan, Iran.
+Allegedly, he was poisoned by his concubine Hasanah, who was jealous of another concubine to whom al-Mahdi was drawing closer.
+She prepared a dish of sweets and placed a poisonous pear at the top of the plate.
+The pear's pit was removed and replaced with a lethal paste.
+She sent the dish to her adversary via a servant, but Mahdi intercepted the plate and ate the pear without hesitation.
+Shortly afterward, he complained of stomach pain and died that night, aged 43.

+Another account states that al-Mahdi fell off his horse while hunting and died.

 His elder son was Al-Hadi, the older brother of Harun al-Rashid.
 Al-Hadi was very dear to his father, al-Mahdi and was appointed as the first heir by his father at the age of 16 and was chosen as the leader of the army.

 His second, Harun's raids against the Byzantines elevated his political image and once he returned, he was given the laqab "al-Rashid", meaning "the Rightly-Guided One".
 He was promoted to Caliph's heir and given the responsibility of governing the empire's western territories, from Syria to Azerbaijan.
 Al-Hadi was nominated his first heir and Harun al-Rashid was named second.
 After al-Mahdi's death he was succeeded by Al-Hadi.
 He ruled for a year and two months.
 Al-Hadi was succeeded by his brother Harun as per the succession plan of al-Mahdi.